sclorg/mariadb-container/10.3/root/usr/share/container-scripts/mysql/README.md

 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/mariadb-container.
-In that repository, the Dockerfile for CentOS is called Dockerfile, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for CentOS Stream 8 is called Dockerfile.c8s, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, and the Dockerfile for Fedora is called Dockerfile.fedora.
+In that repository, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, and the Dockerfile for Fedora is called Dockerfile.fedora.